-Advantest has recorded ¥248 million as stock-based compensation expense in fiscal 2008.
+Advantest has recorded ¥858 million, ¥248 million and ¥143 million as stock-based compensation expense in fiscal 2007, 2008 and 2009, respectively.

 Accrued Pension and Severance Cost

 The Company and certain of its subsidiaries have unfunded retirement and severance plans (point-based benefits system).
 Under a point-based benefits system, the benefits are calculated based on accumulated points allocated to employees each year according to their job classification and their performance.